Last updated: November 26, 2022

 Trumper Park looks and feels very similar to Cooper Park in Bellevue Hill, a pocket of scenic bushland that is perfect for a refreshing morning walk.

-Located in St. Peters, bordered by Alexandria and Erskineville, Sydney Park is a 40ha large recreational area characterised by open recreation spaces, rolling hills, wetlands and historic chimneys.
+Located in St. Peters, bordered by Alexandria and Erskineville, Sydney Park is a 40ha large recreational area characterised by open recreation spaces, rolling hills, thriving wetlands, and historic chimneys.

-What you may not know is that Sydney Park used to be a large landfill and an industrial brickmaking site, and as such the park is actually declared a contamited site.
-But don’t let that deter you, becauser the park is considered safe.
+What you may not know is that Sydney Park used to be a large landfill and an industrial brick-making site, and as such, the park is declared a contaminated site.
+But don’t let that deter you because the park is considered safe.

 Sydney Park is now home to a large children’s playground, various cycle and walking paths, picnic areas, a cricket and AFL oval, and so much more.

-What’s great is that Sydney Park is also very dog-friendly, so make sure you bring your four-legged member of the family along.
+What’s great is that Sydney Park is also very dog-friendly, so make sure you bring your four-legged family member along.

 15. Pirrama Park